anexia-it/django-rest-passwordreset/README.md

 3. You should now be able to use the endpoints to request a password reset token via your e-mail address.
 If you want to test this locally, I recommend using some kind of fake mailserver (such as maildump).

+## Known Issues

+### Django 2.1 Migrations - Multiple Primary keys for table ...
+Django 2.1 introduced a breaking change for migrations (see [Django Issue #29790](https://code.djangoproject.com/ticket/29790)).
+We therefore had to rewrite the migration [0002_pk_migration.py](django_rest_passwordreset/migrations/0002_pk_migration.py) such that it covers Django versions before (`<`) 2.1 and later (`>=`) 2.1.

+Some information is written down in Issue #8.

+## Contributions

+This library tries to follow the unix philosophy of "do one thing and do it well" (which is providing a basic password reset endpoint for Django Rest Framework).
+Contributions are welcome in the form of pull requests and issues!
+If you create a pull request, please make sure that you are not introducing breaking changes.

 ## Tests